openforcefield/toolkit-installer-constructor/README.md

 ## Status

 * This recipe is active and functional as of 2019-08-01
-* We do not yet have permission from OpenEye to include the `openeye-toolkits` conda package in the installer yet.
+* We do not yet have permission from OpenEye to include the `openeye-toolkits` conda package in the installer.

 ## Usage